hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 > **_NOTE:_**
 >
 > The below command is a startup process that, if this is your first time syncing a node, might take a few hours to a few days to run.
+Alternatively, if the directory pointed to in the `datadir` field above contains bitcoin blockchain data, syncing will resume.

 ```console
 ./bitcoind -conf=<path-to-bitcoin.conf>